Edward17/mapnik-german-l10n/INSTALL.md

 ### 1. Install the libraries for the C/C++ stored procedures

-The easiest way to to this on Debian/Ubuntu is to build packages and install
+The easiest way to to this on Debian 8.x and Ubuntu 14.04 is to build packages and install them:
-them:

 ```sh
 make deb